NikhilNandoskar/Face-Recognition-in-Real-Time/README.md

 **d(x(1), x(2)) = || f(x(1)) – f(x(2) ||<sup>2**

 Here we use **triplet loss function**
-During training we have three images: an anchor image of a person (A), a positive image of the same person (P), negative image of a different person (N)
+During training we have three images: an anchor image of a person (A), a positive image of the same person (P), negative image (image of a different person) (N)

 Triplet loss function is calculated by following formula